AhmedSamir2699/Doctor-Bot_flask-python/README.md

 # Predicting Diseases From Symptoms

-## ther are a Screen About Project
+## there are a Screen About Project

 This is an attempt to predict diseases from the given symptoms.
 A decision tree was trained on two datasets, one had the scraped data from [here](http://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB/index.html).